 - The Office of Student Financial Services is responsible for all policies surrounding student employment.

 - If a student will be working for you but the time worked will be charged to multiple accounts, both account numbers must be indicated with an ePAF along with rate of pay and authorized hours for each.

 - Students must not exceed the hours per week agreed by both the supervisor and the student.

 - Students with multiple work assignments are not allowed to exceed a combined total of 20 hours in one week during the academic year.

 - The College follows NYS labor law for all employees.

 - 6 or more hours require a ½ hour break.

 - During winter and summer, overtime is paid when a student works more than 40 hours per week.
 However, College policy limits hours to 20 during the academic year.

 Authorized Web Timesheets - Once the student (international or domestic) meets all requirements from both the Payroll Office and the Office of Student Financial Services, an authorized web timesheet will be available to them on my.marist.edu.
 Student workers are paid on the Bi-Weekly Payroll.
 In order to be paid on time, it is critical that you submit your time sheet to your supervisor on time.
 You are responsible for submitting your time sheet electronically on my.marist.edu to your supervisor.
 If you do not submit your time sheet on time, your supervisor will not be able to approve it.
 Without your supervisor's approval you will not be paid on time.

-Bi-Weekly time sheets must be submitted by 10:00AM on the Monday after the pay period ends.
+Bi-Weekly time sheets must be submitted by 5:00 PM on the Friday the pay period ends.